 Maple syrup.
 Make sure you're using the real thing, not imitation pancake syrup.

-Coconut cream.
-You can use full-fat coconut milk in a pinch.
+Coconut Milk.
+You can use either full-fat canned coconut milk or cream.

-And here are the ingredient notes for the gluten-free crisp topping:
+And here are the ingredient notes for the oat crisp topping:

 Rolled oats.
 If necessary, look for gluten-free oats.